Summer Conservation Camp

 What happens during the camp day?

 No two camp days are exactly the same.
-Camp instructors do their best to follow camper interests while selecting each day’s activities from our camp curricula, so there is always variety.
+Camp instructors do their best to follow camper interests while selecting each day’s activities from camp curricula, so there is always variety.
 However, there are some things campers can count on.

 • Morning and afternoon free play.

 • Chats with zoo experts one or two times per week when campers can ask their most pressing animal care questions.
+These chats may include special activities and behind-the-scenes experiences.

 • Outside time, as much as weather permits.